 When the insured dies, the policy will terminate.
 This termination will result in the policy's death benefit being paid out to the beneficiary or beneficiaries named in the policy.
 A death claim needs to be filed with the insurance company.
-Once this is done, money will normally be paid within seven business days, but may depend on the individual policies and procedures of the specific insurance company.
+Once this is done, money will normally be paid within a number of days that will depend on the individual policies and procedures of the specific insurance company.

 Death of the Policy Owner

 If the policy owner dies, and the policy owner and the insured are not the same person, the ownership of the policy will revert to the insured.
 If the insured is not beyond the age of majority (normally 18 years of age in most states), the policy ownership is transferred to a legal guardian until the insured has reached the age of majority.
 In